gavinlaking/vedeu/README.md

     "style": []

 Like colours, they can be defined in either interfaces, for specific lines or within streams.
 Styles are applied as encountered.

-### Layers

-Vedeu allows the overlaying of interfaces.
-To render these correctly, Vedeu uses two rules.

-  1) The :z value.
-1 would be default, or bottom.
-2 would be placed on top of 1.
-3 on top of 2, and so on.
-  2) If two interfaces occupy the same 'space', the interface which was defined last, wins.

 ## Contributing